dansholds/grapple-comps-min/content/posts/15521-asheville-2024-spring-open.md

 **CHANGES TO REGISTRATION MUST BE MADE BEFORE LATE REGISTRATION CLOSES**

-Help changing your registration/divisions can be found at: https://support.smoothcomp.com/article/89-how-to-change-weightclass-or-cancel
+Help changing your registration/divisions can be found at- https-//support.smoothcomp.com/article/89-how-to-change-weightclass-or-cancel

-COMBINING DIVISIONS: Depending on the event turnout, Southeastern Grappling Association reserves the right to reasonably combine divisions.
+COMBINING DIVISIONS- Depending on the event turnout, Southeastern Grappling Association reserves the right to reasonably combine divisions.
 In the event there is no suitable combination available for your division, you will be notified and your registration refunded.

-REFUNDS: Refunds will be issued until the end of the Early Bird Registration deadline.
+REFUNDS- Refunds will be issued until the end of the Early Bird Registration deadline.
 Coupon/vouchers for future Southeastern Grappling Association events will be issued from Early Bird Registration deadline up to 24hrs before the event start time.
 No refunds or vouchers will be issued after 24hr deadline.

-BRACKETS and SCHEDULE: Brackets and division schedule will be posted before the event start date.
+BRACKETS and SCHEDULE- Brackets and division schedule will be posted before the event start date.
 The brackets and schedule can be checked on the event page through your web browser or mobile device.
 Southeastern Grappling Association provides a large screen TV displaying the current, in-progress and upcoming matches with estimated start times at each event.
 If a competitor is not present at their bracket’s assigned ring, a courtesy announcement will be made.
 If a competitor does not show up to their ring in a reasonable amount of time they will be disqualified from the bracket.
 The competitor is allowed to participate in any remaining brackets they are scheduled in for the remainder of the event.
-More information on Smoothcomp’s dynamic scheduling can be found at: https://support.smoothcomp.com/article/90-find-out-your-dynamic-starting-time
+More information on Smoothcomp’s dynamic scheduling can be found at- https-//support.smoothcomp.com/article/90-find-out-your-dynamic-starting-time

-WEIGH-INS: Weigh-ins will be held the Friday before the event at the venue from 4-6pm.
+WEIGH-INS- Weigh-ins will be held the Friday before the event at the venue from 4-6pm.
 Weigh-ins will also be held the day of the event up to one hour before your first scheduled match.